 There are times in life when you meet nerdy enthusiasts whose speech and mannerisms make you promise to never stoop to such depths of nerdy obsession yourself—only to later realize you merely needed the right book to pull you in.
 This is what happened to me when I first read The Lord of the Rings in high school; it has happened to me many times since.
 Through book series such as The Chronicles of Narnia, Harry Potter, and The Song of Ice and Fire, I have long been a member of that global community of readers who relish immersion in other worlds.
-Yet that sense of immersive enjoyment has always been strongest for me when reading the fantasy works of Tolkien.
-So it should come as no surprise that my appreciation for his universe only deepened when I finished Tolkien: Maker of Middle-Earth.
+That sense of immersive enjoyment has always been strongest for me when reading the works of Tolkien, so it is no surprise that my obsession with his genius only deepened when I finished Tolkien: Maker of Middle-Earth.

-Simply put, the entire volume is a delight to read.
+Simply put, the entire volume is (to me) worth twice its cost.
 In addition to the well-documented facets of Tolkien’s life and work, you’ll get a deeper look into obscure minutiae about his creative mind.
 Perhaps most noteworthy of all is the sheer range of his visual art.
 Many readers will of course recognize the pictures that became book covers for The Hobbit and LOTR, but there are the dozens of other pieces he produced: drawings of Elvish heraldry, sprawling landscapes, vivid water colors, and doodles in the margins of newspapers.
 Tolkien was one of those rare individuals who wove his pictures into and around his fiction like vines around a trellis.

 Then there are Tolkien’s fan letters, which he received from such figures as Lynda Johnson Robb, daughter of President Lyndon B. Johnson; and Margrethe, princess of Denmark.
 I simply never knew the breadth of them.
 The only disappointing thing to realize is that he spent so much time responding to these letters, sometimes launching long investigations into his own fictional history, that it cost him precious hours he could have invested in his creative work.
 McIlwaine in fact suggests this as one of several reasons why he didn’t generate so much original content in his lifetime.
 Then again, who’s to say that was always such a bad thing?
 Maybe those breaks helped him along.